ignite/cli/docs/kb/frontend.md

 A Vue frontend app is created in the `vue` directory when a blockchain is scaffolded.
 To start the frontend app run `npm i && npm run serve` in the `vue` directory.

 The frontend app is built using the `@starport/vue` and `@starport/vuex` packages.
-For details, see the [monorepo for Starport front-end development](https://github.com/tendermint/vue).
+For details, see the [monorepo for Ignite CLI front-end development](https://github.com/tendermint/vue).

 ## Client Code Generation